KZ Tandingan: Singer 2018

 On February 9, 2018, Tandingan competed as a weekly challenger on China's Singer 2018 wherein she placed first on her debut round on week five.
 She sang her own rendition of Adele's "Rolling in the Deep".
 She remained as a contestant on the show until her elimination on week nine.

 On February 16, 2018, Tandingan sang the Mandopop song in her own rendition, "The Hurts You Never Knew" (Chinese: 你不知道的痛), a combination of three pieces of songs "What Else Do You Want From Me"(Chinese:你還要我怎樣) by Joker Xue, "All The Things You Never Knew" (Chinese:你不知道的事) by Wang Leehom and "Still Aching" (Chinese:還隱隱作痛) by Power Station.
 She was allowed to remain in the competition for ranking third in the top four, per the competition rules for a challenger.

 On March 16, 2018, Tandingan sang "Royals" where she was the third person to perform.
 That week was a double elimination (after one contestant was too ill to perform and was given bye that week), and per the competition rules the two singers receiving the lowest count of overall votes would be eliminated.
 She finished last on the overall votes, which resulted in her elimination of Singer 2018 (another contestant, James Li, was also eliminated for finishing 7th on the overall count after a challenger of the week successfully placed in the top four).

-Tandingan's stint in the show had made international music fans noticed her unique and creative musical artistry in the different music genre.
-Her eventual elimination created a flurry of criticism from social media commentators and the Chinese fans she has built during her short stint in the show.
-On Weibo, China's equivalent of Twitter, KZ Tandingan became the second most talked about a topic after her elimination.
+Tandingan's stint on the show showcased her artistry in different music genres.
+Her eventual elimination created a flurry of criticism from social media commentators and Chinese fans she had gained.
+On Weibo, China's equivalent of Twitter, KZ Tandingan became the second-most talked-about topic after her elimination.

-As a rule, however, all eliminated singers except singers who withdrew and singer in the first round returned for the breakout episode (aired April 6, 2018) for a chance to re-enter Singer 2018 and qualify for the grand finals.
+Eliminated singers, except singers who withdrew and singers in the first round, returned for the breakout episode (aired April 6, 2018) for a chance to re-enter Singer 2018 and qualify for the grand finals.
 Tandingan performed a Tagalog/Mandarin rendition of Anak and finished 7th, and was unable to advance to the finals.
 Despite her elimination, she later returned as a guest singer (along with former winner Coco Lee) for a performance from Jessie J (who was the series winner) in the grand finals aired April 13, 2018.

 DIVAS

-On April 27, 2016, KZ was announced to be part of the DIVAS girl group along with Kyla, Yeng Constantino, and Angeline Quinto (Rachelle Ann Go was originally planned to be part of the group, but left due to international commitments).
-The group staged their first concert titled DIVAS Live in Manila on November 11, 2016 at the Smart Araneta Coliseum.
-On December 15, 2018, the group staged their second major concert at the Smart Araneta Coliseum with Boyz II Men titled Boyz II Men with DIVAS.
+On April 27, 2016, KZ was announced to be part of the DIVAS Live in Manila concert along with Kyla, Yeng Constantino, and Angeline Quinto (Rachelle Ann Go was originally planned to be part of the lineup, but backed out due to international commitments).
+The singers staged their first team-up concert titled DIVAS Live in Manila on November 11, 2016, at the Smart Araneta Coliseum.

+On December 15, 2018, Tandingan, along with Constantino, Kyla and Quinto staged another concert at the Smart Araneta Coliseum with Boyz II Men titled Boyz II Men with DIVAS.

+From July–August 2023, Kyla, Yeng and KZ toured in the United States and Canada following the Cornerstone All Star Concert, with Jason Dy as their special guest for the tour, titled Vocal Champs.